autowarefoundation/autoware/planning/planning_debug_tools/README.md

 - **Closest velocity checker**: prints the velocity information indicated by each modules
 - **Perception reproducer**: generates detected objects from rosbag data in planning simulator environment
 - **processing time checker**: displays processing_time of modules on the terminal
+- **logging level updater**: updates the logging level of the planning modules.

 ## Trajectory analyzer